The Dawn of Rock of Rock 'n' Roll, 1954-'59 ─ the Video

 The Class of 1960 was born on September 8, 1954, when most of us entered Oceanside Jr. High School.
 Just the night before, Alan Freed first picked up a microphone at WINS AM radio in New York, and started a musical and cultural revolution of unprecedented and as yet unsurpassed significance.
 Thus, like a twin, the birth of our great class has been inexorably associated with the dawn of rock ’n’ roll.

-After you have enjoyed both reading the thumbnail history presented on the preceding page and viewing the video, then the next logical place for you to visit would be our "Rock 'n' Roll Radio" page where you will be able to read more about your favorite New York DJs of the 1950s, the people who gave us our music and who, in doing so, changed the world forever, Alan Freed, Murray the K and, of course, the incomparable Jocko, the "Ace from Outer Space."
+After you have enjoyed both reading the thumbnail history presented on the preceding page and viewing the video documentary, then the next logical place for you to visit would be our "Rock 'n' Roll Radio" page where you will be able to read more about your favorite New York DJs of the 1950s, the people who gave us our music and who, in doing so, changed the world forever, Alan Freed, Murray the K and, of course, the incomparable Jocko, the "Ace from Outer Space."
 There you will find links to individual pages for each of them that will allow you to view their photos and, once again, hear yes, hear rare audio of their familiar voices recorded when we were young and listening every day.

 Explore the following links, and the countless others they will lead you to, to learn more about (or to hear some of) our early rock 'n' roll music and its great pioneers who were heroes to our generation.
 But once again, don’t forget to come back.